 While the “Add to Basket” button appears prominently below the product image and price (along with a “Buy Now” button on the app), the option to view other sellers isn’t as obvious.
 So if your product doesn’t appear in the Buy Box on mobile, there’s even less chance of it being seen than there is on the main site.

-What it takes to win the Buy Box
+3. How to win the Amazon Buy Box

 Step one: become Amazon Buy Box eligible